As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

-Warhammer+ subscription contents, price, and value in 2023
+Warhammer Plus subscription contents, price, and value in 2025

-Warhammer+ is Games Workshop's premium subscription service, bundling animations, army builder apps, exclusive minis and more - but is it worth it?
+Games Workshop's subscription service Warhammer Plus includes TV shows, army builder apps, exclusive minis and more - but is it worth it?

 Several Space Marines drawn in an anime style from Warhammer Plus streaming service footage